-Removing The System Board
+Removing the System Board

 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the cover.

 - 3. Remove the front bezel.

-- 4. Remove the hard drive.
+- 4. Remove the drive cage.

 - 5. Remove the expansion cards.

 - 6. Remove the heat sink and processor.

+- 7. Remove the fan shelter.

-- 7. Disconnect all the cables connected to the system board.
+- 8. Disconnect all the cables connected to the system board, and move the cables away from the chassis.

-Lift and release the expansion-card latch to gain access to the screws securing the system board.
+9. Lift and release the expansion-card latch, to gain access to the screws securing the system board.

-9. Remove the screws that secure the system board to the chassis.
+10. Remove the screws that secure the system board to the chassis.